nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 We know that users engaged with our audio spend a lot more time in general on our app than users who do not.
 How can we take better advantage of the 44 minutes listeners spend on our app?
 Again, are there better ways to use that time to prompt them for donations?
 Can we surface more information in a compelling way to keep them better informed?

 We know that listeners are more likely to be desktop users, while nonlisteners are more likely to be mobile users.
-Knowing from the other data that listeners take more desirable actions, like clicking donate buttons, how can we make more of our mobile users listeners?
+Knowing from the other data that listeners take more desirable actions, like clicking donate buttons, how can we convert more of our mobile users into listeners?

 ## Why definitions matter